No matter how long you have been on JET it is likely you have accumulated and inherited a lot of things.

 - Hide: Stuffing garbage or other things away in your closets and cupboards is rude and lazy.
 Sell, trade, gift, or dispose of anything you are not taking.

-- Don’t leave things like:
+- Leave things like:

 - CLAIR study material – your successor will receive their own soon.